 More than four weeks must have elapsed since any prior systemic therapy at the time the patient receives the preparative regimen, and patients’ toxicities must have recovered to a grade 1 or less; patients may have undergone minor surgical procedures with the past 3 weeks, as long as all toxicities have recovered to grade 1 or less or as specified

-Six weeks must have elapsed since any prior anti-vascular endothelial growth factor (VEGF) or anti-tyrosine kinase receptors (TKR) therapy or anti-PD-1/programmed death-ligand 1 (PD-L1) agents to allow antibody levels to decline
+Four weeks must have elapsed since any prior antibody therapies to allow antibody levels to decline

 Women of child-bearing potential who are pregnant or breastfeeding